zitadel/zitadel/docs/docs/guides/trainings/supportservice/operations.md

 ## ZITADEL and DB Operator

-In this hands-on training you will gain an in-depth understanding of the ZITADEL and DB Operators with our standard toolset.
+In this hands-on training, you will gain an in-depth understanding of the ZITADEL and DB Operators with our standard toolset.

 **Audience**: DevOps Engineer
 **Duration**: 1.5 days